kstojanovski/java-multithreading/patterns.md

 ## Distributed Locking

 This kind of pattern is needed when you have different groups of threads which are bound to one lock.

-One use case is when many requests are inbound through in a HTTPServlet but the requests contain parameters which can be seen as unique id and only one of them should run a particular piece of code while the other requests with the same id should wait.
+Through a HTTPServlet many requests inbound and contain parameters which can be distilled as unique id, means the incoming request can be grouped by thouse ids.
+But only one request of a group should run a particular piece of code while the other requests with the same id should wait.
+This can be relaized only by manging multiple locks, each lock presenting an group of threads.
+I call this approach Distributed Locking.

 This approach is a candidate for an extra implementation as part of the of the concurrency package.